Optical aberration: Practical elimination of aberrations

 The classical imaging problem is to reproduce perfectly a finite plane (the object) onto another plane (the image) through a finite aperture.
-It is impossible to do so perfectly for more than one such pair of planes (this was proven with increasing generality by Maxwell in 1858, by Bruns in 1895, and by Carathéodory in 1926, see summary in Walther, A., J. Opt.
-Soc.
-Am.
-A 6, 415–422 (1989)).
+It is impossible to do so perfectly for more than one such pair of planes; this was proven with increasing generality by Maxwell in 1858, by Bruns in 1895, and by Carathéodory in 1926, see summary by Walther.
 For a single pair of planes (e.g. for a single focus setting of an objective), however, the problem can in principle be solved perfectly.
 Examples of such a theoretically perfect system include the Luneburg lens and the Maxwell fish-eye.

 Practical methods solve this problem with an accuracy which mostly suffices for the special purpose of each species of instrument.
 The problem of finding a system which reproduces a given object upon a given plane with given magnification (insofar as aberrations must be taken into account) could be dealt with by means of the approximation theory; in most cases, however, the analytical difficulties were too great for older calculation methods but may be ameliorated by application of modern computer systems.
 Solutions, however, have been obtained in special cases.
 At the present time constructors almost always employ the inverse method: they compose a system from certain, often quite personal experiences, and test, by the trigonometrical calculation of the paths of several rays, whether the system gives the desired reproduction (examples are given in A. Gleichen, Lehrbuch der geometrischen Optik, Leipzig and Berlin, 1902).
 The radii, thicknesses and distances are continually altered until the errors of the image become sufficiently small.
 By this method only certain errors of reproduction are investigated, especially individual members, or all, of those named above.
 The analytical approximation theory is often employed provisionally, since its accuracy does not generally suffice.